Chauncey Lee

 Chauncey Lee (November 9, 1763 – December 5, 1842) was an American Congregationalist preacher and writer who ministered in churches across New England and New York for nearly 50 years, though he was most associated with the church at Colebrook, Connecticut.

 Born in Salisbury, Connecticut in 1763, Lee was a Patriot and Federalist who believed divine providence would guide America's independent destiny.
-As part of this, he wrote an accountancy book in 1797, which proposed decimalized weights and measures and includes an early sketch of the dollar sign; he also penned a moderately popular poetic rendition of the Book of Job.
+As part of this, he wrote an accountancy book in 1797, which proposed decimalized weights and measures and includes an early sketch of the dollar sign.
+He also penned a moderately popular poetic rendition of the Book of Job.
+His prominence extended to delivering the election sermon for Connecticut in 1813.
 A New Divine in the tradition of Edwards and Emmons, Lee vocally opposed the separation of church and state and dismayed New England's disestablishment in the 1810s.
-His views were increasingly at odds with the emerging liberal Taylorist movement, and he died without a post in 1842, aged 79.
+His conservative views were increasingly at odds with the emerging Taylorist movement, and he died without a post in 1842, aged 79.

 Early life, education and legal career

-Chauncey Lee was born in Salisbury, Litchfield County, Connecticut, on November 9, 1763.
-He was the ninth child fathered by the popular preacher Jonathan Lee of Coventry, and the first by Jonathan's second wife, the also-widowed Love Brinckerhoff.
-At the time, most New England provinces, including Connecticut, had the established religion of Congregationalism.
-However, Jonathan was a New Light evangelist who opposed the Saybrook Platform of government because it forbade irregular preaching.
-Thus, he founded and served as first minister of a church at Salisbury that, with the town's support, broke communion with the ecclesiastical county council (consociation).
-By contrast, Love's father was John Graham of Edinburgh, an austere preacher in Southbury who served as the registrar for Litchfield County's consociation.
-Both Graham and Lee were pamphleteers and served as chaplains for the colonial troops during the expeditions against Crown Point in the French and Indian War.
+Chauncey Lee was born in Salisbury, Connecticut, on November 9, 1763.
+He was the ninth child fathered by the popular preacher Jonathan Lee of Coventry, and the first born to Jonathan's second wife, Love.
+At the time, most New England provinces, including Connecticut, had the legally established religion of Congregationalism, governed according to the Saybrook Platform of 1708 by ecclesiastical county councils, or consociations, who leaned conservative in the contemporary Great Awakening and opposed irregular preaching.
+Jonathan was a New Light evangelist who supported the older Cambridge Platform of church government.
+He founded and served as first minister of a church at Salisbury that, with the town's support, did not enter into communion with New Haven County's consociation.
+By contrast, Love's father—Jonathan's father-in-law—was John Graham of Edinburgh, Scotland, an austere preacher in Southbury who served Litchfield County's consociation as registrar.
+Both he and Jonathan were also pamphleteers who served as chaplains for the colonial troops during the expeditions against Crown Point in the French and Indian War.

-1806 engraving of John Cotton Smith.
+1806 engraving of Lee's classmate John Cotton Smith.
 After Smith was elected Connecticut's last Federalist governor in 1813, Lee delivered the annual sermon before the General Assembly.

-Jonathan graduated from Congregationalist Yale College in 1742 and personally prepared his and other neighborhood boys to attend as well, with supplementary education in classics, prosody and arithmetic.
+Jonathan graduated from Congregationalist Yale College in 1742 and personally prepared his sons and other neighborhood boys to attend as well, with supplementary education in classics, poetry and arithmetic.
 On July 3, 1780, Chauncey passed the entrance exam delivered directly by President Ezra Stiles and formally matriculated.
-He studied at Yale four years and joined the Connecticut Alpha of Phi Beta Kappa in 1784.
-After graduating, (Note: Some of Lee's works are self-credited A.M.
-However, Yale did not offer graduate education until 1847, and Lee is not listed as a recipient of an honorary master's degree on the Yale website.)
-Lee began reading law under John Canfield, a politician and deacon at Sharon, Connecticut.
-Lee's fellow student was John Cotton Smith, the 23rd Governor of Connecticut.
+He studied at Yale four years and, after being nominated by John Cotton Smith, joined the Connecticut Alpha of Phi Beta Kappa in 1784.
+After graduating with a Master of Arts, Lee joined Smith in reading law under John Canfield, a politician and deacon at Sharon, Connecticut.
 In 1788, Lee was admitted to the bar of Litchfield County and opened a private practice in Salisbury.